Sale Rabat-sale-kenitra, Morocco Travel Guide

 Several hotels in Rabat have pools accessible to non-guests for a charge.
 Rabat Beach is popular for relaxation, sunbathing, and watching the waves.

-Many spas offer various massage types, often employing local argan oil for therapeutic benefits.
+Many spas have several massage types, often employing local argan oil for therapeutic benefits.

 Some hotels/restaurants feature live traditional Moroccan music (Andalusian, Gnawa).
 Mohammed V National Theater hosts plays, concerts, ballets.

 The nightlife of Rabat is more understated.
-Nightclubs and bars are mainly in licensed hotels or the modern Agdal district.
+Nightclubs and taverns are mainly in licensed hotels or the modern Agdal district.
 Pub crawls are not common.

 Coffee shops are a major part of Moroccan social life, open late for socializing, tea/coffee, and watching football matches.
 A relaxed atmosphere.

-Discover traditional markets, artisan workshops, and current boutiques for unique souvenirs.
+Discover traditional markets, artisan workshops, and contemporary boutiques for one-of-a-kind keepsakes.

 Leather items (bags, belts, babouches), hand-painted ceramics (tagines, bowls), hand-woven carpets, and fabrics.